-December Birthstones – Tanzanite, Turquoise and Blue Zircon
+Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 Tanzanite flower necklace and earrings set

-However, the colouration occurs due to the presence of Vanadium within the mineral.
 As the name suggests, Tanzanite originates from Tanzania—a gemstone prized for its amazing colour and rarity.
-Crystalline trichroism causes the violet colouration to vary in different situations.
+Crystalline trichroism causes the violet colour to vary under different conditions.

 Thereafter, Tanzanite grew in popularity as an affordable gemstone compared to sapphire.